 A member of the First Aid team meets with students and/or their parents and draws up a Health Care Action Plan which is held centrally.
 In the case of a medical emergency, a designated first aider would be summoned to assess the situation, and provide appropriate treatment or care, or if needed, call for external help from the emergency services.
 The College has a range of policies in place in relation to emotional health and wellbeing, as well as strong links to a range of external services.
 All students have access to an on-site counsellor and a Student Services Support team.
 In addition, we have excellent links with a number of external agencies that deal with sheltered housing, drugs and mental health support, etc.

-Parents are provided with all the appropriate contact information, and have access to Homelink for additional information.
+Parents are provided with all the appropriate contact information.
 We actively welcome communication with parents and carers.
 Full details on how to contact staff, and which member of staff is the most appropriate contact is given on the website or via Reception.

 Staff visit all partner schools during transition and the Study Support Manager regularly attends review meetings for year 11 students who are coming to college to meet parents and assess what arrangements we need to put in place to best meet the students’ needs.